Italy Reports Record Daily Virus Death Toll, Cases Fall - UrduPoint

 The previous grim record of 969 deaths was set on March 27, when Italy was under national lockdown after becoming the first European country to be hit by the global pandemic.

-But the daily number of deaths reported has been below 800 for the past five days, while the number of new infections is falling.
+The daily number of deaths reported had been below 800 for the past five days, while the number of new infections is falling.

 The government imposed a nationwide shutdown when coronavirus first hit that brought infection rates under control, but had the effect of crippling the economy.